puli/asset-plugin/README.md

 Installation
 ------------

-Follow the [Getting Started] guide to install Puli in your project.
+Follow the [Web Resources] guide to install the plugin in your project.

 Documentation
 -------------